aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 ### Step 4: Deploy Lakeformation permissions

-You need to Grant permissions to the S3 Table using LakeFormation (LF) and the role.
-This will LF enough permission to access the S3 Tables namespace and tables
+Now, we need to Grant permissions to the S3 Table using LakeFormation (LF) and the role.
+This will give LF enough permission to access the S3 Tables namespace and tables

 ```
 cdk deploy LakeFormationStack